Portugal 7 3 Uzbekistan | 0 ties

 • Choose Portugal: You want varied activities, a relaxed pace, readily available English, good transport, and a Western European standard of comfort and convenience.

-• Choose Uzbekistan: You seek ancient history, unique architecture, a truly different cultural experience, affordability, and are comfortable with more independent travel.
+• Choose Uzbekistan: You seek ancient history, unique architecture, a different cultural experience, affordability, and are comfortable with more independent travel.

 • Choose Both: If you have 4+ weeks and a substantial budget, start with Portugal for its varied appeal, then commit to the longer, more challenging journey to Uzbekistan for its distinctive historical depth.